Indian guru Asaram Bapu awaits verdict in rape trial amid tight security

 The reaction to the recent cases, which has seen thousands of people take to the streets in protest, has been compared to the nationwide outcry over the 2012 gang rape of 23-year-old physiotherapy student Jyoti Singh, who later died from injuries sustained in the attack.

-Jyoti Singh, who later died from injuries sustained in the attack, became known as Nirbhaya, meaning "fearless" in Hindi.

-Just over a week after her death, Asaram landed himself in controversy when he accused Nirbhaya of being partially responsible for the assault.
+Just over a week after her death, Asaram landed himself in controversy when he accused Singh of being partially responsible for the assault.

-Speaking in the wake of the attack, Asaram was quoted as saying that "the victim is as guilty as her rapists."
+Addressing the attack, Asaram was quoted as saying that "the victim is as guilty as her rapists."
 Adding that "It takes two sides to make a mistake."

 Around 100 sexual assaults are reported to police in India every day, according to the National Crime Records Bureau.
 There were nearly 39,000 alleged attacks in 2016, an increase of 12% on the previous year.